A gift box of books! There is no better gift and just in time for Memorial Day.

 Travels with Charley: In Search of America by John Steinbeck.
 This about a trip John Steinbeck took with his dog Charley across America.
 Once again Steinbeck delivers!
 It brings you deep into his mind and you feel the words.
 It was just his take on what he saw as he traveled.
 I thought about the bond that he and Charlie had and it brings home how much our pets mean to us.
 I finished this book on 6-6-2017 and when I was done I googled it.
 I came across a few negative articles written by professors in English departments at some schools.
 These people are all the same.
 They cannot write so they look for the negative and they like to tear down great people.
 The only books they can sell are those they force students to buy.
 They pretend to be experts in a field and yet they have no real world experience.
 They never met Steinbeck, they never shared a drink or hung out.
 They love to judge history by today’s standards.
 This was a great book and it is just his take.
 Read it because it was written by a real writer.

 Bury My Heart at Wounded Knee by Dee Brown I thought I would read what it has to say about the American Indian history.
+A great book.
+If we wish to right the wrongs of the past we should all read this book and then talk.
+We have done nothing but destroy the whole culture.
+Everyone should read this book.
+Finished on 8-10-2017

 The War of Art by Steven Pressfield.
 Break through the blocks and win your inner creative battles.
 A great book for anyone in the arts, but really helpful for writers.
 It is a quick read, but it makes you think.
 It opens your mind up to why we all do certain things.
 Great book!
 Finished June- 1- 2017